Dupixent for Atopic Dermatitis FAQ

-Dupixent is the first biologic medication approved by the FDA for adults with moderate to severe atopic dermatitis.
+Dupixent is the first biologic medication approved by the FDA for adults and children aged 6+ years with moderate to severe atopic dermatitis.
 It is taken subcutaneously (by injection) at 300 mg once every other week.

 Biologic drugs or “biologics” are genetically engineered from proteins derived from living cells or tissues.
 Biologics are designed to target specific parts of the immune system that contribute to chronic inflammatory diseases such as atopic dermatitis.